-Sometimes using the IPv6 protocol also triggers disconnection of Ubisoft Connect.
-Therefore, if you are using it we suggest disabling IPv6.
+Sometimes using the IPv6 protocol also triggers the disconnection of Ubisoft Connect.
+Therefore, if you are using it, we suggest disabling IPv6.
 Here are the steps to do it:

-1. Right click the Wi-Fi signal present in the system tray and select Open Network & Internet settings option.
+1. Right-click the Wi-Fi signal in the system tray and select the Open Network & Internet settings option.

 2. Click Change adapter options.

 3. Right-click the Internet connection you’re using > Properties.

 4. Under the Networking tab, untick Internet Protocol version 6 (IPv6)& ensure Internet Protocol version 4 (IPv4) is checked > OK.

 5. The problem should now be fixed.
 If not, move to the next fix.

 Fix 4 – Quit Unnecessary Applications